atimaly/The-Witness-Integer-Programming/README.md

 # The-Witness-Integer-Programming
-Solutions to specific puzzles of the witness video game's puzzles.
+Solutions to specific puzzles of The Witness video game's puzzles.